With a new step ev'ry day

-- Pictured above from Oliver & Company: The finale for Georgette's big number "Perfect Isn't Easy" has her strutting down a grand spiral staircase topped by a crystal chandelier.
+- Oliver & Company: The finale for Georgette's big number "Perfect Isn't Easy" has her strutting down a grand spiral staircase topped by a crystal chandelier.

 - Steven Universe: The Movie: The finale musical number ends with Steven, Connie, Greg, and the Crystal Gems dancing down a staircase, dressed up in fancy suits reminiscent of the Takarazuka Revue.

 - An American in Paris: One of the most memorable in cinema, courtesy of Georges Guétary dancing up a lighted staircase to George Gershwin's "I'll Build a Stairway to Paradise".